WelcomerTeam/nirn-proxy/CONFIG.md

 ##### DISABLE_401_LOCK
 The proxy locks its queue permanently in case a 401 is encountered during normal operation.
 This env disables this mechanism but not the logging for it.

+#### DISCORD_URL
+The proxy sends all the requests to this URL.
+By default this will be https://discord.com but you can optionally target anything, such as https://canary.discord.com or https://discordapp.com